wercker/step-validate-wercker-step/README.md

 # validate-wercker-step

 Validates wercker-step.yml used for creating steps.
-The schema is publicly available [wercker-step-schema.json](https://github.com/wercker/step-validate-wercker-step/blob/master/wercker-step-schema.json).
+The schema is publicly available at [wercker-step-schema.json](https://github.com/wercker/step-validate-wercker-step/blob/master/wercker-step-schema.json).

 The steps looks for a `wercker-step.yml` file in the `$WERCKER_SOURCE_DIR` and fails if not present, or not valid.